AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 density arise, the average size of which is still roughly

 the same - they have a random Gaussian spectrum.
-During fluctuations, these fluctuations
+During exponential

-expand to all possible scales and eventually lead to the
+fluctuations expand to all possible scales and eventually lead to

-inhomogeneities dr of the mass density r in space.
-Here "spectrum" of
+the inhomogeneities dr of the mass density r in space.
+At the

-nearly independent of their spatial sizes - scale-invariant
+independent of their spatial sizes - a scale-invariant

 suited to the theory